Ohalo-Ltd/solevm/README.md

 ### Building and Testing

 The runtime is a regular Solidity contract that can be compiled by `solc`, and can therefore be used with libraries such as `web3js` or just executed by the various different stand-alone evm implementations.
-The one limitation is that a lot of gas is required in order to run the code.
+The limitations is that a lot of gas is required in order to run the code, and that web3js does not have support for Solidity structs (ABI tuples).
+Additionally, this code is designed to run on a constantinople net, with all constantinople features.

 In order to build and run this code, you need go-ethereum's `evm` as well as `solc` on your path.
-The code is tested using the solidity `0.4.24` release version and the evm `1.8.7` version.
+The code is tested using the solidity `0.4.24` release version and the evm `1.8.7` version - both with the constantinople settings.

 `bin/compile.js` can be executed to create `bin`, `bin-runtime`, `abi` and `signatures` files for the runtime contract.
 The files are put in the `bin_output` folder.
 The compile executable must be run before the jest tests can be run.